Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 ## 2. Normalizing the data

-For the normalization, observed data and correction parameters to remove the biases to obtain the corrected read counts are required.
+For the normalization, observed data and correction parameters to remove biases to obtain the corrected read counts are required.
 Therefore, the observed contact matrix and the fend expected contact matrix are calculated.
 In addition, the enrichment expected contact matrix is calculated to compute the observed over expected enrichment values, considering also the distance between fends.

 For each chromosome, the following five matrices are computed at a bin size of 40 kb (the bin size can be changed with a function parameter).
-Every contact matrix is AUTOMATICALLY saved in txt format using the function ```save_matrix```.
+Every contact matrix is AUTOMATICALLY saved in txt format using the function ``save_matrix``.

 - The **observed data** contain the observed reads count for each bin.
 - The **fend expected data** contain the learned correction value to remove biases related to fends for each bin.
 - The **enrichment expected data** contain the expected reads count for each bin, considering the linear distance between read pairs and the learned correction parameters.
-- The **normalized fend data** contain the corrected reads count for each bin.
+- The **normalized fend data** contain the corrected read count for each bin.
 - The **normalized enrichment data** ("observed over expected" matrix) contain the enrichment value (O/E) for each bin.

 First execute the script [HiCtool_normalization_visualization.py](/scripts/HiCtool_normalization_visualization.py) in the Python or iPython console: